Back to California

 Probation Time Limits

-This law changes probation limits for certain serious crimes and sex offenses.
+This law changes probation duration limits for certain serious crimes and sex offenses.

 What This Bill Does

-• Removes the two-year limit on probation for specified sex crimes, serious felonies, and other offenses where the court finds additional time is needed for rehabilitation programs.
+• Removes the two-year limit on probation for specified sex crimes, serious felonies, and other major offenses if the court finds that additional time is needed for rehabilitation programs.

-• Allows courts to extend probation beyond two years up to the maximum possible sentence term if a defendant needs more time for programming.
+• Allows courts to extend probation beyond two years up to the maximum possible sentence term in cases where the defendant has not successfully completed probation and needs more programming time.

-• Limits additional probation time to one year for people who must register as sex offenders under certain conditions.
+• Limits any additional probation period to one year for people required to register as sex offenders.

 Who It Names or Affects

-• People convicted of specified serious crimes and sex offenses.
+• People convicted of serious crimes, especially those involving sex offenses.

 Terms To Know